Mioles42/Arena/README.md

 # Arena
 ## A genetic programming experiment.
+Currently paused.

 Arena (AKA Ergo) was an ongoing project to create an accessible genetic programming system in the style of CRobots and old program-your-robot games.